lws803/FreeRTOS_experiments/cheatsheets/VirtualMemory.md

 2. Virtual memory uses fixed page-size allocations -> internal fragmentation if the process is not using the entire page.
 3. Virtual memory does not require contiguous allocation in the physical memory for a process -> No external fragmentation.

+Having larger page sizes will result in less page faults but also more holes as the spaces are not utilised